 "We will not only continue to see

-Other manufacturers see analogue in the healthcare vertical as largely a thing of the past.
-Camera technology has advanced so far and so fast that the analogue or IP debate is really a thing of the past, says Dave Ella, AMAG Technology’s Vice President of Product Marketing.
+Other manufacturers see analog in the healthcare vertical as largely a thing of the past.
+Camera technology has advanced so far and so fast that the analog or IP debate is really a thing of the past, says Dave Ella, AMAG Technology’s Vice President of Product Marketing.
 “The question now is how quickly budgets will allow for the transition to newer technology,” Ella says.
 Hospitals benefit from higher resolutions (available with IP cameras), which can identify individuals and license plate numbers.
 Almost all AMAG healthcare customers are integrating their video to their access control system, which vastly speeds up response to security incidents as they unfold.

 The future belongs to network-capable medical technology

-“In the security industry, we have seen the transition from analogue to IP systems take place over the course of several years, and it is debatable whether or not that transition is complete,” says Steve Birkmeier, VP of Sales and Business Development, Arteco.“Similarly, within the next few years, we will not only continue to see more security devices on the network, but we will also start to see more cutting-edge medical technology and equipment that is network-capable.”
+“In the security industry, we have seen the transition from analog to IP systems take place over the course of several years, and it is debatable whether or not that transition is complete,” says Steve Birkmeier, VP of Sales and Business Development, Arteco.“Similarly, within the next few years, we will not only continue to see more security devices on the network, but we will also start to see more cutting-edge medical technology and equipment that is network-capable.”

 Securing the security devices

-Birkmeier says this is a burgeoning topic of discussion within the larger conversation about where the internet of Things (IoT) is leading us.
+Birkmeier says this is a burgeoning topic of discussion within the larger conversation about where the Internet of Things (IoT) is leading us.
 However, it also leads to some interesting questions, such as: How will we secure these “wired” devices through the network?
 Will new compliance standards or regulations have to be put in place?
 What kind of failover strategy or reliability factors can these life-saving devices guarantee for vulnerable patients if the network goes down?